ehsansh/react-test/README.md

 # Learning Tests In React

-The purpose of creating this repository is to facilitate learning about testing in React.
-I practiced different tests in different branches of this repository.
+This repository was created with the intention of making it easier to learn about testing in React.
+Various tests were implemented in different branches of this repository.
+The test-driven development approach was applied in the cat-project-TDD and form-TDD branches.